Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Introduction

-If any intermediate measurements occur in the circuit, we consider both cases where the measurement outcomes may or may not be available to Bob.
-If the measurements are available to Bob, then the classical-quantum channel becomes ${\boldsymbol\theta}\mapsto\ \hat \rho_{{\boldsymbol\theta},m}$ where $\hat \rho_{{\boldsymbol\theta},m}$ is the quantum state formed from the collapse of the wave function.
-Otherwise, the channel remains the same as above, but the state $\rho_{\boldsymbol\theta}$ has thermalized.
+If any intermediate measurements occur in the circuit, we consider two scenarios depending on Bob's access to the data.
+If the measurement outcomes $\mathbf{M}$ are available to Bob (the post-selected setting), the classical-quantum channel becomes ${\boldsymbol\theta}\mapsto\ \rho_{{\boldsymbol\theta},\mathbf{M}}$, where $\rho_{{\boldsymbol\theta},\mathbf{M}}$ is the pure state resulting from the collapse of the wavefunction.
+Conversely, if the measurement outcomes are discarded or unknown to Bob (the mixed setting), the effective channel averages over all possible measurement trajectories.
+This averaging acts as a strong decoherence, driving the effective state $\rho_{\boldsymbol\theta}$ toward the maximally mixed state $\mathbb{I}/d$.
+In this work, we refer to this noise-induced approach to the maximally mixed state as ``thermalization.''